harsh15550/MERN_BLOG/README.md

 - 🔍 Search and filter blogs by category
 - 🧾 Full blog details on a separate page
 - 🧑 Profile page to view all blogs by a user
-- ⚙️ Admin panel to manage users and blogs
-- 🌐 Mobile-responsive UI with clean design

 ---

 ## 🛠️ Tech Stack